Aven Ryan Pratama

-Aven Ryan Pratama (born June 14, 2004) is an Indonesian professional basketball player for the Pacific Caesar Surabaya of the Indonesian Basketball League (IBL).
+Aven Ryan Pratama (born June 14, 2004) is an Indonesian professional basketball player for Kesatria Bengawan Solo of the Indonesian Basketball League (IBL).

 National team career

-He has represented the Indonesia men's national under-18 basketball team at several occasions.

-Aven is recently called up to the Indonesia national team training camp for the 2025 FIBA Asia Cup qualification.
+Pratama has represented the Indonesia men's national under-18 basketball team at several occasions.
+He was recently called up to the Indonesia national team training camp for the 2025 FIBA Asia Cup qualification.